fjplaurr/drumMachine/README.md

 # Drum Machine

-This is the third React project of the Front-End challenges from freeCodeCamp.com

-It is a Web app built with React.js that allows the user to play a Drum Machine with different sounds and voices.
+This is a Web app built with React.js that allows users to play a Drum Machine with different sounds and voices.

 ## Getting Started